October 12-13, 2018, MUMUTH, University of Music and Performing Arts Graz, Austria

 A good wind tunnel sucks.

 Unbound is an installation presenting the DA TA catalogue in a stage prior to its final transposition into a book.
-The 25 press sheets contaning the 400 pages of the catalogue have been shipped together with 200 bound copies from Ghent to Stockholm for the Transpositions research event that took place in there last October.
+The 25 press sheets contaning the 400 pages of the catalogue have been shipped together with 200 bound copies from Ghent to Stockholm for the Transpositions research event that took place there last October.
 The Belgian book artist Luc Derycke who designed and produced the DA TA catalogue was planning to use the print sheets in the concert installation Compexity and Complication.
 In the end Luc used a bound copy instead, leaving the unbound and unused stack behind.
 Once unpacked, it turned out to be very challenging to handle the large sheets without damaging them.
 In their cut, folded and bound form as a book they are so much more robust.
 It was the fragility of this only unbound instance of the catalogue that triggered a series of reflections leading to this installation.
-A stable wooden box has been built to ship the stack from Stockholm to Graz in order to present the unbound catalogue in form of an installtion.
+A stable wooden box had to be built to ship the stack from Stockholm to Graz in order to present the unbound catalogue in form of an installtion.
 At the time of this writing, it is still open how this will turn out.

 Illusion of Simultaneity (2017)